GMDataInsight/GM-Data-Analytics-Portfolio/03-Manufacturing_Operations_Performance_Analytics/README.md

 This project demonstrates the development of a Manufacturing Operations Performance Analytics Dashboard using Power BI.
 The objective was to transform raw manufacturing production data into actionable business insights through data modeling, KPI development, and interactive reporting.
 The solution was designed to help production managers and operations teams monitor equipment effectiveness, production efficiency, resource utilization, and operational performance.
-Using a Star Schema data model, DAX calculations and Power Query, the dashboard provides visibility into key manufacturing metrics including productivity, delays, completion rates, material consumption, and energy efficiency on shift basis.
+Using a Star Schema data model, DAX calculations and Power Query, the dashboard provides visibility into key manufacturing metrics including productivity, completion rates, material consumption, and energy efficiency on shift basis.
 The final solution consists of four analytical report pages:

 * Executive Summary
 * Machine Analysis
-* Production Trends
+* Process Analysis
-* Operations Performance
+* Teams Analysis

 ### Technologies Used ####